chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 1. **Better parsing** - Uses proper AST navigation instead of treating code as raw lists
 2. **Preserves structure** - Can maintain formatting and comments
 3. **More robust** - Handles edge cases better with zipper navigation
-4. **File support** - `translate-file` function works with specific starting functions
+4. **Extensible** - Easy to add more complex transformations using zipper operations
-5. **Extensible** - Easy to add more complex transformations using zipper operations
+5. **Dependency tracking** - Analyzes function calls to build dependency graphs
-6. **Dependency tracking** - Analyzes function calls to build dependency graphs
+6. **Let binding support** - Preserves let bindings in translated functions

 ### How rewrite-clj is used
 1. **Creating zippers**: `z/of-string` or `z/of-file` to parse code